 - There’s a fabulous basketball association called Promo Jeune Basket.
 You can get in touch with them here.
 Make sure to visit their Facebook page, too.

-- Acajou and Riveria Club have pool tables.
-Enjoy.
+- Bodega (ex-Acajou) and Riveria Club have pool tables.

 Boating (see also Kayaking):

 - If you want to buy a Congolese pirogue, the cook at Coco Jambo Maestro Lusenge can get you one for $140

 - You can no longer rent pedalos for $10/single or $15/double at Ihusi hotel.